saikat9312/shopping-app/README.md

-# XT Shopping Cart Assignment
+# Shopping Cart

-This is the base folder for the shopping cart exercise.
-You will have all the static assets and mock server responses available in this repo.
+This is a basic e-commerce web app.
+Follow the below instructions to start the server.

+**Note:** Navigate to `frontend` folder and follow the `REACDME.md` file for further instructions.

 ## Getting Started